 Cloverleaf Project Achievement

-This competition is for 5th and 6th grade students.
+Colquitt County had 44, 4th - 6th grade 4-H students attend Cloverleaf District Project Achievement on November 21, 2019 at the Tifton Conference Center.
+This District competition consisted of 367 students from surrounding South West District counties.
 Students choose a topic from the project list and present an illustrated demonstration (speech).
 Speeches should be 4 to 6 minutes in length and use posters or other visuals to emphasize key points.
 Please note exception to speech (Performing Arts, food labs, creative stitchery) listed on the Cloverleaf Project list.
+Our Colquitt County 4-H'ers all had fantastic demonstrations and 24 of our 4-H members placed 1st, 2nd, or 3rd in their project categories.
+Project Achievement is one of the core programs of Georgia 4-H.

 Junior Project Achievement